strandedcity/makeItZoom/README.md

 - Infinitely Zooming Workspace
 - CSS Styling works normally
 - Native HTML controls, such as inputs
-- Dependency Free: Use whichever JS Libraries and CSS Frameworks you're already using, and no extras
 - Context Menu support (Plays nice with a library of your choice)
 - Drag and Drop Events (Plays nice with a library of your choice)
+- Dependency Free: Use whichever JS Libraries and CSS Frameworks you're already using, and no extras
+- Only ****Unknown Size***kb, gzipped

 It has no dependencies.
 To use it, just include the script at the top of your page: